Trichromia phaeocrota

 Trichromia phaeocrota is a moth in the family Erebidae.
 It is found in French Guiana and Venezuela.

 Taxonomy

-This species was first described by Paul Dognin in 1911 and originally named Paranerita phaeocrota.
+Trichromia phaeocrota was first described by Paul Dognin in 1911 and originally named Paranerita phaeocrota.
 George Francis Hampson described this species in 1920 in his Catalogue of the Lepidoptera Phalænæ in the British museum.
 The male type specimen, collected in French Guiana at Saint Jean du Maroni, is held at the Natural History Museum, London.

 Description

 Hampson described this species as follows: